Time Warp (song): Other appearances

+Time Warp was used as a jingle as "Let's do the Kodak Express", for Kodak Express commercials in the late 1980s and early 1990s.

 The Hillywood Show used the song in a 2014 Doctor Who parody, which actor David Tennant (who portrayed the Tenth and Fourteenth Doctors on the series) called "extraordinary".

 In the S1E9 of the English dub of The Iceblade Sorcerer Shall Rule the World, Carol makes the Grim Reapers dance the Time Warp.